 DIRECTV STREAM Carries PBS

 AT&T’s live streaming service is another way to watch PBS live.
 However, you have to subscribe to their “Entertainment” package for $74.99 per month.
 The service also offers a 5-day free trial and doesn’t force you into a contract so you can cancel any time.
 You can see if your local PBS stations (and other local channels) are available using the channel zip code search on the DIRECTV STREAM website.
-The service also includes a cloud DVR service and allows you to stream to 20 devices simultaneously.
+The service also includes a cloud DVR service and allows you to simultaneously stream to an unlimited number of devices in the home, and up to 3 outside the home.

 DIRECTV STREAM is supported on the following devices: